 OFF THE BEATEN PATH

 Every Sunday, dirt roads throughout Baja beckon me.
-My trusty grandson, Gabriel and I find some of the most secluded, beautiful places in Baja…Allow us share our experiences with you each issue.
+My trusty grandson, Gabriel and I find some of the most secluded, beautiful places in Baja…Allow us share our experiences with you.
 If you have a great spot off the beaten path, let me know, we’d love to check it out and share.